seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 **POINS**
 Villains!

-*As they are sharing, the Prince and Poins set upon them; they all run away; and Falstaff, after a blow or two, runs away too, leaving the booty behind them*
+*As they are sharing, the Prince and Poins set upon them;
+they all run away; and Falstaff, after a blow or two, runs away too, leaving the booty behind them*

 **PRINCE HENRY**
 Got with much ease.
 Now merrily to horse:
 The thieves are all scatter'd and possess'd with fear
 So strongly that they dare not meet each other;
 Each takes his fellow for an officer.
-Away, good Beth.
+Away, good Ned.
 Falstaff sweats to death,
 And lards the lean earth as he walks along:
 Were 't not for laughing, I should pity him.